JelixLi/Tetris/README.md

 $ sudo docker tag registry.cn-hangzhou.aliyuncs.com/gcr_cn/load_generator:single load_generator:single
 ```
 Following instruction start a load generator, and there are three types of workloads (stable/period/burst).
-And the results could be found in traces.
+And the inference latencies could be found in the traces directories.
 ```
 $ mkdir traces